JRCSTU/wltp/README.rst

     the *VBA* modules of the demo-excel file ``xlwings`` and ``xlwings-ext`` into your :file:`PERSONAL.XLSB` workbook, as explaine here:
     http://office.microsoft.com/en-001/excel-help/copy-your-macros-to-a-personal-macro-workbook-HA102174076.aspx.

     You can even `add a new Ribbon-button <http://msdn.microsoft.com/en-us/library/bb386104.aspx>`_ to execute the selected cells as python-code.
 Set this new button to invoke the ``RunSelectionAsPython()`` *VBA* function.

+    If you do the above, remember that *VBA*-code in your personal-workbook takes precedance over any code present in your currently open workbook.

 Python usage